Tree in habitat, riparian/aquatic settings, often with Retrophyllum minus [Adam Black, 2020.02.02, Facebook post].

 Dacrydium × suprinii Nimsch 2007 is a natural hybrid between this species and D. araucarioides.

-"Small, erect shrub 1-2 m in height.
-Bark with small dark scales, fibrous, brown inside, at first, covered with many small lenticels, then develops with age many small crevices.
+Shrubs 1-2 m tall, or small trees.
+Bark with small dark scales, fibrous, brown inside at first, covered with many small lenticels, then develops with age many small crevices.
 Densely branched.
-Leaves becoming very dense and less spread out with age but not at all reduced in size, sharp, acicular and slightly compressed, imbricate, dense, 13-17 by 1 mm.
-Pollen cone terminal and lateral, the lateral ones are much smaller at the base below the terminal ones, 8-14 mm long, tapering off from the base.
+Leaves becoming very dense and less spread out with age but not at all reduced in size, sharp, needle-like, slightly compressed, imbricate, dense, 13-17 × 1 mm.
+Pollen cones terminal and lateral, the lateral ones are much smaller at the base below the terminal ones, 8-14 mm long, tapering off from the base.
 Microsporophylls lanceolate, long, pointed, 5 mm wide at the base of the male cone, 2 mm wide at the apex.
-Seed cone terminal, sometimes on very short lateral shoots, bracts resemble non-modified leaves, slightly reduced.
-Seed, up to 5 seeds per cone, subterminal, oval, much larger than thick, with lateral carina, rounded apex with projecting microsporophylls, 4.5 mm long, becoming almost erect, the bracts are exserted which surround the seeds." (de Laubenfels 1972).
+Seed cones terminal, sometimes on very short lateral shoots, bracts resemble non-modified leaves, slightly reduced.
+Seeds up to 5 per cone, subterminal, oval, with lateral carina and rounded apex with projecting microsporophylls, 4.5 mm long, becoming almost erect, the bracts are exserted and surround the seeds (de Laubenfels 1972).

 This map shows herbarium records of Dacrydium species native to New Caledonia.
 Blue is D. araucarioides, green is D. balansae, orange is D. guillauminii, and red is D lycopodioides.
 Click on an icon for further information.
 Distribution data from GBIF (2020.03.30), edited to remove duplicates.

-The IUCN reports that this taxon is critically endangered,facing an extremely high risk of extinction in the wild.
-It has an extremely restricted range of less than 100 km2 that is severely fragmented or known to exist at only a single location, and that is suffering a continuing decline in extent and/or quality of habitat and in the number of mature individuals.
-The total population size numbers fewer than 250 mature individuals and is continuing to decline, with no subpopulation estimated to contain more than 50 mature individuals.
+The IUCN reports that this taxon is critically endangered, facing an extremely high risk of extinction in the wild.
+It has an extremely restricted range of less than 36 km2 and is known to exist at only a single location.
+The total population size numbers fewer than 1000 mature individuals and is continuing to decline.
+The population trend is decreasing and the remaining plants are threatened by fire, tourism, impaired water quality, and reduced water supply.

 De Laubenfels (1972) reports collections from the following sites: